dianecandler/ReactPortfolio/README.md

  * Inspired by a template not written for React.
 Required I convert the template to use with React and also allow for greater creativity using other bootstrap.
  * Greatest challenge?
 Understanding unfamiliar code, re-writing, and creating a template of my own.

 # About this Portfolio
-A place to showcase samples of my coding creations while providing background on my product management, consulting, home design & historic restoration business, and highlight my active volunteer commitments.
+A place to showcase samples of my coding creations while providing background on my product management, consulting, home design and historic restoration business, and highlight my active volunteer commitments.
 Inside the program are lots of images, samples of my work, links to my resume/CV, logos from some of the non-profits I've served as a board member or trainer, and testimonials from those who know me and my work.

  * Portfolio is currently hosted on Heroku.
 Please be patient with load time!
  * Links to my GitHub and LinkedIn sites.